liyabonasaki/JavaMavenLeagueCalculator/README.md

 #RUNNING THE APPLICATION ON CLI

-  -install maven first
-  -install java 8 or later
+  -install maven first using the setup_maven.sh script -install java 8 or later
-  -clone the repo -> git clone
-  navigate to the target folder
+  -clone the repo -> git clone https://github.com/liyabonasaki/JavaMavenLeagueCalculator.git navigate to the target folder

+  Running it as a jar file
   mvn package install;
   cd target;
-  java -cp myApp-0.0.1-SNAPSHOT.jar mypackage.MyClass
+  java -jar leagueTableCalculator.jar